Also known as: lateral lunge, lateral lunges, side step squat, side step lunge

 How to Do Side Lunge

-1. Initial stance: Stand feet shoulder-width apart, toes pointing forward, chest up and core braced.
-Maintain a neutral spine before you step wide to the side.
+1. Start neutral: Stand feet shoulder-width, toes pointing forward, chest up and core braced.
+Distribute weight evenly before stepping out.

-2. Step laterally: Take a controlled wide step to the right, keeping toes forward and planting the right foot flat.
-Avoid twisting the hips as you move.
+2. Step wide: Take a controlled wide step to the right, keeping toes forward and planting the whole foot flat on the ground.

 Muscle Groups